 Entertainment expenses: VAT cannot be claimed in respect of goods or services acquired by a vendor to the extent that such goods or services are acquired for the purposes of entertainment.
 Entertainment is defined as the provision of any food, beverages, accommodation, entertainment, amusement, recreation or hospitality of any kind.
 This prohibition does not apply to vendors who provide entertainment to customers for a consideration which covers all the direct and indirect costs of such entertainment.
-Despite the general VAT prohibition against entertainment, input tax deductions for a vendor's cost to supply any entertainment will be allowed if the entertainment is ancillary to air or sea travel and provided at no additional charge.
+Input tax deductions for a vendor's cost to supply any entertainment will be allowed if the entertainment is ancillary to air or sea travel and provided at no additional charge.
 If an employee, or office holder of the vendor is away from his residence and usual working place in the Republic for at least one night on business, the VAT on his subsistence expenses e.g. food and hotel accommodation may be claimed as input while he is away.

-Motor cars: Input VAT cannot be claimed in respect of any motor car supplied to, or imported by the vendor, whether the supply is by way of purchase or lease.
+Motor cars: Input tax cannot be claimed in respect of any motor car supplied to, or imported by the vendor, whether the supply is by way of purchase or lease.
 A motor car is defined as a motor car, station wagon, minibus, double-cab light delivery vehicle, and any other motor vehicle of a kind normally used on public roads, which has 3 or more wheels, and is constructed or converted wholly or mainly for carrying passengers.
-It does not include vehicles capable of accommodating only one person or suitable for carrying more than 16 persons, or caravans, ambulances, vehicles of unladen mass of 3500 kilograms or more, game viewing vehicles or hearses.
+It does not include vehicles capable of accommodating only one person or suitable for carrying more than 16 persons, or caravans, ambulances, vehicles or hearses.
 No VAT may be claimed on the purchase, rent or hiring thereof, unless the vendor is a motor dealer.

-Fees or subscriptions: No input VAT may be claimed in respect of any fees or subscriptions paid by the vendor in respect of membership of any club, association or society of a sporting, social or recreational nature.
+Fees or subscriptions: No input tax may be claimed in respect of any fees or subscriptions paid by the vendor in respect of membership of any club, association or society of a sporting, social or recreational nature.